Kappa Delta Awards/OREF Clinical Research Awards

 Manuscripts should represent a large body of cohesive scientific work generally reflecting years of investigation.
 If the submission reflects a single project, it should be of high significance and impact.
 Manuscripts must be submitted by members (or candidate members) of the AAOS, ORS, Canadian Orthopaedic Association (COA), or Canadian Orthopaedic Research Society (CORS).

-Please Note: Submissions failing to follow the above guidelines or instructions may not be considered.
+Please Note: Submissions failing to follow the below guidelines or instructions may not be considered.

 For All Research Awards: